Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 TrainingEpochLoop
 ^^^^^^^^^^^^^^^^^

-The :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop` is the one that iterates over the dataloader that the user returns in their :meth:`~pytorch_lightning.core.lightning.LightningModule.train_dataloader` method.
+The :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop` is the one that iterates over the dataloader that the user returns from their :meth:`~pytorch_lightning.core.lightning.LightningModule.train_dataloader` method.
 Its main responsibilities are calling the :code:`*_epoch_start` and :code:`*_epoch_end` hooks, accumulating outputs if the user request them in one of these hooks, and running validation at the requested interval.
 The validation is carried out by yet another loop, :class:`~pytorch_lightning.loops.epoch.validation_epoch_loop.ValidationEpochLoop`.